mandrasch/ddev-wp-vite-demo/README.md

 Inspired by https://github.com/fgeierst/typo3-vite-demo.

-This could be more effective when [roots/bedrock](https://roots.io/bedrock/) is used.
+This could be more effective when [roots/bedrock](https://roots.io/bedrock/) is used I guess.

 ## Local setup